Redsskull/The-Final-Frontier/README.md

 - While looking at the form section also found it to not validate input, added the required attribute to the elements(minus favorite star) to validate.

+- The contact form also had open elements, cuasing error returns and also difficulty in styling and adding contract. the main and container div have now been closed.

 ## Validator Testing

 - HTML

-- No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fredsskull.github.io%2FThe-Final-Frontier%2F)
+- No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fredsskull.github.io%2FThe-Final-Frontier%2Findex.html)

+- No errors were found in the Abous Us section when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fredsskull.github.io%2FThe-Final-Frontier%2Fabout-us.html)

+- No errors were found in the Contact section when passing through the offical [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fredsskull.github.io%2FThe-Final-Frontier%2Fcontact.html)

 - CSS